 Q1.
 How much is an EMF survey?

-In the beginning nearly 20 years ago, I charged around $150 – $220 depending on the size of the home as a larger home takes longer to do a survey on.
+In the beginning over 20 years ago, I charged around $150 – $220 depending on the size of the home as a larger home takes longer to do a survey on.
 I found that the “pain point” or limit that most homeowners were willing to pay was around $200 + and above that point the “decline quote” status started to sharply increase.
 The exception was doing EMF surveys in distant cities which had no EMF consultants to speak of in which case I would try to “bundle” several clients at once in order to give them a discount.
 Then it was more like $350 + depending on the logistics.
 I remember one weekend in Houston where I did 7 jobs and 3 of them were back to back on time but with no rest in-between which is VERY challenging because you want to answer the homeowner’s questions without rushing them and still make your other appointments on time.

 But I am not an event planner and prefer to limit the logistics to no more than 2 jobs in a day.

-Not too long ago, I had a friendly competitor (a company that preferred residential and did not like traveling outside of the DFW Metroplex) that recently retired.
+Some years ago, I had a friendly competitor (a company that preferred residential and did not like traveling outside of the DFW Metroplex) that retired.
 Their flat rate was $400 with a few stipulations on size and travel distance.
-Frankly, I was pretty annoyed that someone who did not have nearly my experience and education in this field was charging a substantially higher rate than I was (for residential) in Dallas / Fort Worth but this is a free market economy.
+Frankly, I was a bit annoyed that someone who did not have nearly my experience and education in this field was charging a substantially higher rate than ever did (for residential) in Dallas / Fort Worth but this is a free market economy.
 The individual who took over that business now charges $500 if I read correctly.